Mellanox/libvma/README.txt

 but not enough huge pages resources are available in the system.
-If you want VMA to take full advantage of the performance benefits of huge pages then you should restart the application after adding more hugepages resources in your system similar to the details in the warning message above or trying to free unused hupge pages shared memory segments with the below script.
+If you want VMA to take full advantage of the performance benefits of huge pages then you should restart the application after adding more hugepages resources in your system similar to the details in the warning message above or trying to free unused hupepages shared memory segments with the below script.

 NOTE: Use 'ipcs -m' and 'ipcrm -m shmid' to check and clean unused shared memory segments.
 Below is a short script to help you release VMAs unused huge pages resources: